BioKIC/symbiota-docs/content/editor/edit/materialsample/_index.en.md

 date: 2023-09-29
 draft: false
 authors: ["Lindsay Walker"]
-weight: 10
+editors: ["Katie Pearson"]
 keywords: ["Material Sample"]
 ---

 {{< notice info >}}
   This page describes how to add and edit material sample records associated with specimen occurrences.
 This tab will only be visible if it has been activated for your collection.
-Contact your Collection Administrator or Portal Manager to find out if this tab has been configured for your Symbiota portal.
+Contact your Portal Manager to determine whehter this tab has been configured for your Symbiota portal.
 {{</ notice >}}

 | ![Material Sample Module](/symbiota-docs/images/materialsampleblank.png) |